-This book is not a re-print of the firing order, options, number of cylinders, serial numbers, casting numbers, rated power, compression ratio, &c.
+This is not a re-print of the firing order, options, number of cylinders, serial numbers, casting numbers, rated power, compression ratio, &c.
 It contains only information that is useful and relevant (no pictures of chrome accessories).

-Rather than merely summarize and repeat what you’ve already read by “California Bill” Fisher, Frank McGurk and Roger Huntington (which were written 50 years ago), &c. my purpose is explore, explain and detail modification, fine tuning, improvements and modernization using current parts and technology.
+Rather than merely summarize and repeat what you’ve already read by “California Bill” Fisher, Frank McGurk and Roger Huntington (which were written 50 years ago), my purpose is explore, explain and detail modification, fine tuning, improvements and modernization using current parts and technology.
 Use it with your service manual for best results.
 Not an expert mechanic?
 You’ll still find many improvements you can do yourself with common hand tools.

-This book will provide a good fundamental basis for those familiar with racing engine design, but without prior experience with the stovebolt for planning and constructing a serious vintage race engine for H.A.M.B., S.C.T.A., &c.
+This product will provide a good fundamental basis for those familiar with racing engine design, but without prior experience with the stovebolt for planning and constructing a serious vintage race engine for H.A.M.B., S.C.T.A., &c.

-This book does not discuss 12 port aftermarket heads such as those made or marketed by Bill Fisher, Fontana, (Wayne) Horning, Howard (Johansen), (“Nick Glaviano & Son”) Nicson, (Bob) Toros, (Harry) Warner, Wayne (Horning) and Western, as these are extremely expensive collector’s items and difficult to find.
+This product does not discuss 12 port aftermarket heads such as those made or marketed by Bill Fisher, Fontana, (Wayne) Horning, Howard (Johansen), (“Nick Glaviano & Son”) Nicson, (Bob) Toros, (Harry) Warner, Wayne (Horning) and Western, as these are extremely expensive collector’s items and difficult to find.
 For more information, click here: .

-Consider this: if this book saves you from making even a single mistake or bad purchase, or gives you one new idea, doesn’t that make this purchase worth while?
+Consider this: if this product saves you from making even a single mistake or bad purchase, or gives you one new idea, doesn’t that make this purchase worth while?
 The price is a very small fraction of what you’ll invest in the motor - plan it more intelligently, and get better results.

 has been a